ahmed19940121/universal-personas/README.md

 ---

+## Further reading

+The framework is designed to be useful on its own, but it draws on a long tradition of persona and user-research thinking.
+If you want to go deeper — or build your own persona work on firmer foundations — these are the books and resources worth your time.

+### Books

+The persona canon most worth reading, roughly in order of usefulness for this framework:

+- **The Mom Test** — Rob Fitzpatrick.
+How to actually talk to users so they tell you the truth.
+If you're building personas from interviews, read this first.
+- **Continuous Discovery Habits** — Teresa Torres.
+The best modern treatment of how to keep personas alive as working artefacts rather than dead documents.
+- **Practical Empathy** — Indi Young.
+The deepest available guide to listening sessions and the "thinking styles" approach that informs the curiosity axis in this framework.
+- **The Inmates Are Running the Asylum** — Alan Cooper.
+The origin text for personas in product design.
+Worth reading for the history, even if the specific methodology has moved on.
+- **Designing for the Digital Age** — Kim Goodwin.
+The Cooper-tradition persona methodology in full, industrial-strength form.
+- **Jobs to Be Done: Theory to Practice** — Anthony Ulwick.
+An important counterpoint to persona-centred design; worth knowing even if you stay persona-first.
+- **Hooked** — Nir Eyal.
+On user motivation and habit formation; useful for filling in the "why" behind persona behaviours.
+- **Thinking, Fast and Slow** — Daniel Kahneman.
+The underpinning model of human decision-making that makes every persona framework richer.

+### Online resources

+- **Nielsen Norman Group** — [nngroup.com](https://www.nngroup.com) · the most-cited UX research library, with a deep persona-specific back-catalogue
+- **Indi Young** — [indiyoung.com](https://indiyoung.com) · especially her writing on listening sessions and thinking styles
+- **Product Talk (Teresa Torres)** — [producttalk.org](https://www.producttalk.org) · opportunity-solution trees, continuous discovery, interview practice
+- **Jobs-to-be-Done Institute** — [jobs-to-be-done.com](https://jobs-to-be-done.com) · the structured JTBD methodology
+- **Andrej Karpathy's lectures** — [karpathy.ai](https://karpathy.ai) · referenced in the motivation above; a worked example of teaching mental models rather than facts
+- **Basecamp's Shape Up** — [basecamp.com/shapeup](https://basecamp.com/shapeup) · persona-adjacent thinking on how user problems get framed before being solved

+---

-## Credit & license
+## Licence

-This framework is an adaptation of **dev-personas** by [Cliff Simpkins](https://github.com/cliff-simpkins/dev-personas), which is itself published under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
-The axis model, the motivation-centric approach, and the persona document structure all originate there.
-If you use this work, please credit both repositories.

-This repository is also published under [CC-BY-4.0](LICENSE).
+This repository is published under [CC-BY-4.0](LICENSE).
 You can adapt, remix, and build on it freely — including commercially — provided you give appropriate credit.

 The personas in this repository are fictional.
 Any resemblance to real people is coincidental and unintended.